potassco/clorm/docs/clorm/predicate.rst

     booking2(20181231, ("Sydney", "Australia)).

-To support this flexibility ClORM introduces a ``ComplexTerm`` class.
+To support this flexibility Clorm introduces a ``ComplexTerm`` class.
 A complex term is defined identically to a predicate, and similarly needs to be sub-classed.